gtsteffaniak/filebrowser/README.md

 It allows the creation of multiple users and each user can have its directory.

-This repository is a fork, a collection of changes that make this program work better in terms of aesthetics and performance.
+This repository is a fork of the original [filebrowser](https://github.com/filebrowser/filebrowser) with a collection of changes that make this program work better in terms of aesthetics and performance.
 Improved search, simplified ui (without removing features) and more secure and up-to-date build are just a few examples.

 This Implementation of filebrowser differs significantly to the original.